 DDL Change Awareness (Supported on select paths) |

-When the source Table Schema changes (such as creating or deleting tables or columns), you can configure the synchronization task to respond in one of the following ways:
+When the source schema changes (such as table or column creation or deletion), configure the task to respond in one of these ways:

 |